-If you are a critical reader, you will have noted that some degree of surrogate metric-observables standing in for non-observables, and being extrapolated in an attempt to create a full portrait of the entity in its non-observable entirety-is present in all human interaction, which gives it its "optikratic" character; appearing is in many cases becomes as good as (functionally equivalent to) "actually" being.1 Optikratics-briefly, the idea that socially evaluated games are ruled by appearances-is a cousin concept of our banal sensory and linguistic once-removals, and perhaps another super-set.
+Close readers may have noticed that some degree of surrogate metric-observables standing in for non-observables, and being extrapolated in an attempt to create a full portrait of the entity in its non-observable entire-ty-is present in all human interaction, which gives it its "optikratic" character; appearing is, in many cases, more desirable than "actually" being. \2 Optikratics-briefly, the idea that socially evaluated games of meritocracy do not select based on actual merit, but on merit's appearance-is a cousin concept of our banal sensory and linguistic once-removals, and perhaps another superset.